dice-cyfronet/ip-wrangler/README.md

 In polish __Portostawiaczka__

-This application manages DNAT port mappings and IP mappings for Virtual Machiness (behind the NAT).
+This application manages DNAT port mappings and IP mappings for Virtual Machiness (behind the NAT) managed by [Atmosphere](https://github.com/dice-cyfronet/atmosphere).
 It need to be run on a node which is a router for Virtual Machines.
 It provides API reachable via HTTP URL (`GET`, `POST`, `DELETE`) which allow to perform changes on `iptables` `nat` tables.
 It handles pool of used and empty port mappings or IP mappings using SQLite database.
-It used by [Atmosphere](https://github.com/dice-cyfronet/atmosphere).

 ## Installation